 - 1. Turn on the computer while pressing the F2 key. - On the BIOS setup utility screen, change AMT Setup Prompt to Enabled. - 3.
 Press the F10 key, and press Y key to save the settings.

-When the computer restarts, the message "Press < Ctrl - P > to enter Intel(R) ME Setup" appears.
+When the computer restarts, the message "Press [CTRL+P] to enter the MEBx Setup Menu" appears.
 Press CTRL + P to enter the MEBx Setup.

 To disable the AMT function, do the following: